grvgoel81/torusKey/README.md

 ## Introduction

-This package is used for generating for generating user private key from Torus nodes and thus determine the ethereum address.
+This package is used to reconstruct private key using idToken when mfa is not enabled.

-## Features
-- All API's return `CompletableFutures`
+## Steps to reconstruct Torus Key
+- Pass verifier, verifierId, verifierParamsHashMap, idToken parameters to getTorusKey() function.
+- getTorusKey() function returns Torus key and throws error when mfa is not enabled.

 ## Getting started
 ```groovy